benlau/runbookmd/README.md

 ![Example Usage](./docs/img/example-usage-01.jpg)

-Define a code block with `bash run`, and Runbook.md will display a `Run` button above it.
+Define a code block with `bash run` or `sh run`, and Runbook.md will display a `Run` button above it.
 Clicking the button will open or create a terminal and execute the script.

 # Features